foreverfl/vscode/docs/datascience/data-science-tutorial.md

    data = pd.read_csv('titanic3.csv')
    ```

-1. Now, run the cell using the Run cell icon or the `kbstyle(Shift+Enter)` shortcut.
+1. Now, run the cell using the Run cell icon or the `Shift+Enter` shortcut.

    ![Running a Jupyter notebook cell](images/data-science-tutorial/jupyter-cell-01.png)